an ever-evolving TEACHING PHILOSOPHY

 “Fill the room with yourself,” Bill Hastings used to say as we breathed deeply together.

 Later, Carmen de Lavallade said, “Remove the walls!”

-We are our own greatest researchers and in the social context/community of the classroom and studio, we cannot only assist each other in our growth, but we can become the model we wish to experience in other aspects of our lives and communities.
-We are so fortunate to have with us at all times the complex instrument of the body.
-This means we have unlimited access to its mysteries and revelations as both student and teacher.
+We are our own greatest researchers and in the social context/community of the classroom and studio.
+In addition to assisting each other in our growth, we can become the model we wish to experience in other aspects of our lives and communities.
+How fortunate we are to have with us at all times the complex instrument of the body and its unlimited mysteries and revelations.

-Technique and Performance / Composition / a Somatic Approach to Pilates / Fleming Elastics / Yoga / Improvisational Scores / From the Ground Up
+Technique and Performance / Composition / a Somatic Approach to Pilates / Fleming Elastics / Yoga / Improvisation / From the Ground Up

-Begging, Borrowing, Stealing / Constructing Images, Making Dances / Exquisite Corpse Dance Making / Improvisational Scores based on deeply researched Imagery / Framing Dances for the Camera, still or moving
+Begging, Borrowing, Stealing / Constructing Images, Making Dances / Exquisite Corpse Dance Making / Image-based Improvisation / Framing Dances for the Still or Moving Camera